iamlite/liteburner/README.md

 This repository is meant to be used as a central location to keep important files and information about the liteburner.

 The main challenge right now is having the LED ring play certain animations for different printer states.
-The idea is to

 ## Ideas & Progress